sarthak107/library-management/README.md

 ## Features

-- CRUD operations on books database using Frappe API.
+- CRUD operations on books database using a combination of custom Flask APIs, SQLite and the Frappe API.
-- CRUD operations on members database using Frappe API.
+- CRUD operations on members database using Flask APIs and SQLite.
 - Minimal and clean interface

 ## Authors